 Mardi Himal trekking route is a perfect escape from bustling touristic trails with congested lodges giving you a fine combination of culture, mountains, and wilderness.
-It is an amazing trekking destination recently unlocked in 2012, less crowded and unadulterated which is a hidden gem that lies at the lap of Mardi Himal and Machhapuchhre in the Annapurna region of Nepal.
+It is a fantastic trekking destination recently unlocked in 2012, less crowded and sober.
+It is a hidden gem that lies at the lap of Mardi Himal and Machhapuchhre in the Annapurna region of Nepal.
 This exciting trail leads you through the astounding views of Mardi Himal, Annapurna range, glacial lakes, natural waterfalls, vegetations, terraced fields, rhododendron forests, and valleys.
-Thus, this new trekking route definitely offers you exciting experiences of geography that Nepal has to offer.
+Thus, this new trekking route offers you exciting experiences of geography that Nepal has to offer.

-Mardi Himal Trek not only offers you to endure a special blend of two religions i.e Buddhism and Hinduism but also allows you to come across traditions and culture of ethnic groups like Gurungs, Magars, Brahmins, Chhetris of Nepal and their lifestyle.
+Mardi Himal Trek offers you to endure a unique blend of two religions, i.e., Buddhism and Hinduism, and allows you to come across traditions and culture of ethnic groups like Gurungs, Magars, Brahmins, etc., Chhetris of Nepal and their lifestyle.
 In addition, the vibrant landscape with contrasting colors of mother nature and the warm welcome you receive from the Gurung and Magar villages makes you feel lively.
-The ascends and descends of the rocky trail might seem off-beaten but it is less challenging than few other treks in Nepal.
-Since this trial is considered as a moderate trip grading, the trekkers need not have any previous trekking experiences.
+The ascends and descends of the rocky trail might seem off-beaten, but it is less challenging than a few other treks in Nepal.
+Since this trial is considered a moderate trip grading, the trekkers need not have any previous trekking experiences.

 - Less crowded and newly discovered trekking area in Nepal

 - The stunning view of Annapurna Ranges, Mount.
 Machhapuchhre (Fishtail), and Mount Dhaulagiri

 - ‘Eco-Tourism route’ in the Annapurna region

 - Sightseeing in Kathmandu and Pokhara